 In some countries, embracing this trend has led to electoral advantage, at least in the short-term.
 But this is not a strategy for the future.
 Britain’s long-term interests require a different approach.
 Increasingly, our prosperity and security depend on factors that we cannot control alone.
 Now, more than ever, Britain’s national interest and the UN Charter’s vision of a peaceful and more just world are one and the same.

-We now find ourselves in the middle of a general election.
-But these issues should be bigger than party politics.
-We seek to establish a cross party consensus on the value of the United Nations, and the need for a globally engaged Britain.
+These issues should be bigger than party politics.
+We seek to establish a cross party consensus on the value of the United Nations, and the need for a principled, engaged Britain.

-When the new government is formed on the 9th of June, we will be there to evaluate its performance.
-Our evaluation will be based on those areas where we believe the UK can make a useful contribution at a global level, and where we feel Britain’s willingness to take action will provide a fair and appropriate test of Britain’s support for the rules-based international order.
+Our evaluation of the UK's performance is based on those areas where we believe the UK can make a useful contribution at a global level, and where we feel Britain’s willingness to take action will provide a fair and appropriate test of Britain’s support for the rules-based international order.
 We have identified five such areas, and you can read about them below.